shoana/Plants-Vs-Zombies-Prototype/Milestone 2/ReadME.txt

 =================================================================================================
 Known Errors:
-- The intermediate steps are not visible in the GUI, but take a look at the console for them (will be fixed in the next module)
+- The intermediate steps for the zombies are not visible in the GUI, but take a look at the console for them (will be fixed in the next milestone)
 -
 =================================================================================================
 Roadmap Ahead: